 Rie maintains a full concert schedule for solo and chamber performances.
-She was featured on Minnesota Public Radio, Wisconsin Public Radio’s “Route 51” and StarTribune’s “The Week’s Best Classical Concerts,” among many regional channels and press.
-She has performed in venues such as NHK Osaka hall, Phoenix hall in Osaka Japan, the Ordway Center for the Performing Arts, Landmark Center in St. Paul, Thrasher Opera House in Wisconsin.
+She was featured on Minnesota Public Radio’s “Your Classical,” Wisconsin Public Radio’s “Route 51” and StarTribune’s “The Week’s Best Classical Concerts,” among many regional channels and press.
+She has performed in venues such as NHK Osaka hall, Phoenix hall in Osaka Japan, the Ordway Center for the Performing Arts, Landmark Center in St. Paul, and Thrasher Opera House in Wisconsin.
 She was the featured artist at the Des Moines Symphony Orchestra’s DMSO at Home, Leif Eriksson International Festival, Bayfield Summer Concert Series, Schubert Club’s Courtroom Concerts, St. Louis Park Summer Concert Series, and Minneapolis Downtown Improvement District.

-Rie has been an advocate for musician’s wellness ever since she went through injuries on both of her wrists in 2012.
-As a certified Yoga instructor through Yoga Alliance with an RYT 200, she has lead Yoga classes and lectures at Rebecca Penney’s Piano Festival, Green Lake Chamber Music Camp, Saint Paul Chamber Music Institute, and Minnesota International Piano Camp.
-She presented her doctoral thesis, “Wellness for Musicians; Blueprint to Your Very Own Injury Prevention Course,” at various Music Teachers Associations in states of Minnesota, South Dakota, and Washington.
-In response to Covid-19, she co-directed an online course “Peaceful Musicians: 5-Day Challenge” and taught at the University of Arizona as well as independently, which included daily live class via ZOOM: lecture, Yoga, meditation, workbooks and more.
+Rie has been an advocate for musician’s wellness ever since she went through injuries on both of her wrists in 2011.
+As a certified Yoga instructor through Yoga Alliance with an RYT 200, she has led Yoga classes and lectures at the Rebecca Penney’s Piano Festival, Green Lake Chamber Music Camp, Saint Paul Chamber Music Institute, and Minnesota International Piano Camp.
+She presented her doctoral thesis, “Wellness for Musicians; Blueprint to Your Very Own Injury Prevention Course,” at various Music Teachers Associations in the states of Minnesota, South Dakota, and Washington.
+In response to Covid-19, she co-directed an online course “Peaceful Musicians: 5-Day Challenge” and taught at the University of Arizona as well as independently.

 Rie attended the prestigious music program at Yuhigaoka High School in Osaka, Japan, which led to the musical tour in Vienna, Austria, performing in Wiener Musikverein.
 She received her Bachelor of Music from the University of Wisconsin Stevens Point, where she studied under Dr. Raffi Besalyan.
 While there, she was a recipient of more than 15 scholarships and awards for her excellence in performance and academia.
-She received a Master’s and Doctor of Musical Art degrees in Piano Performance at the University of Minnesota – Twin Cities, studying under Alexander Braginsky and serving as a teaching assistant for five years.
+She received a Master’s and Doctor of Musical Art degrees in Piano Performance at the University of Minnesota – Twin Cities, studying under Alexander Braginsky.